Top 10 Highest Paying Engineering Degrees in the World

 • electricity

-It is the most common area of engineering and, as such, it is applicable across all industries and fields.
+It is the most common area of engineering and, as such, it can be used across all industries and fields.
 As a result, mechanical engineers are highly employable by almost any large organization that owns factories or manufacturing plants.

 5. Industrial Engineer: